-The best help desk software makes it simple and easy to manage a single software support platform online for both customers and staff.
+The best help desk software makes it simple and easy to manage a support platform that can cater for both staff as well as customers.

 Help desk software isn't just for ticketing support for staff either, as it can easily be used for front-facing customer support issues.
 This has been underlined by the recent pandemic, with enterprises moving customer support platforms online instead of relying on telephone call centers.